aaron-grau/curic/capstone/demos/sample_project_proposal/docs/flux-cycles.md

 * `fetchSearchSuggestions`
   0. invoked from `NoteSearchBar` `onChange` when there is text
   0. `GET /api/notes` is called with `text` param.
-  0. `receiveSearchSuggestions` is set as the callback.
+  0. `receiveSearchSuggestions` is set as the success callback.

 * `receiveSearchSuggestions`
   0. invoked from an API callback.